entropy-flux/TorchSystem/README.md

 pip install torchsystem
 ```

-## Features

-- [**Aggregates**](https://mr-mapache.github.io/torch-system/domain/): Define the structure of your domain by grouping related entities and enforcing consistency within their boundaries.
-They encapsulate both data and behavior, ensuring that all modifications occur through controlled operations.

-- [**Domain Events**](https://mr-mapache.github.io/torch-system/domain/): Aggregates can produce and consume domain events, which signal meaningful changes in the system or trigger actions elsewhere.
-Exceptions are supported to be treated as domain events, allowing them to be enqueued and handled or raised as needed.
-This makes it trivial to implement features like early stopping (Just enqueue an exception and raise it when needed).

-- [**Registry**](https://mr-mapache.github.io/torch-system/registry/): The registry module allows you to treat your models as entities by providing a way to calculate locally unique hashes for them that can act as their identifier.
-This module also provides several other utilities to help you handle the data from your domain.

-- [**Dependency Injection**](https://mr-mapache.github.io/torch-system/depends/): The framework provides a robust dependency injection system that allows you to define and inject dependencies.
-This enables you to define your logic in terms of interfaces and inject implementations later.

-- [**Compilers**](https://mr-mapache.github.io/torch-system/compiler/): Building aggregates can be a complex process.
-In the context of deep learning, aggregates not only need to be built but also compiled, making compilation an integral part of the construction process.
-This framework provides a Compiler class to help define and manage the compilation process for your aggregates

-- [**Services**](https://mr-mapache.github.io/torch-system/services/): Define stateless operations that fulfill domain-specific tasks using ubiquitous language.

-- [**Producers/Consumers**](https://mr-mapache.github.io/torch-system/prodcon/): Events produced by services can be delivered by producers to several consumers.
-This allows you to decouple services and define complex interactions between them.

-- [**Publisher/Subscriber**](https://mr-mapache.github.io/torch-system/pubsub/): Data also can be delivered with the publisher/subscriber pattern.
-Publishers can send data to subscribers using a topic-based system.
+The framework is written in pure python and doesn't require any infrastructure.

 ## Example

 Let's build a simple training system using the framework.
+You can find a more detailed working examples [here](https://github.com/mr-mapache/torch-system/tree/main/examples).

 First, we can define our domain with protocols, while this is not strictly necessary it's a good practice to define the interfaces first.

 ```python
 # src/domain.py